-A master's degree in theater arts prepares you for a role in theater, either on stage, behind the scenes, or in the academic world.
+A master's degree in arts with a specialization in theater arts prepares you for a role in theater, either on stage, behind the scenes, or in the academic world.
 The two-year programs support diverse career goals and lifestyles--it's possible to earn a master's degree online or on campus, focusing on nearly any aspect of the performing arts.

 WorldWideLearn.com introduces you to the landscape of today's graduate theater arts programs and takes you through the planning process step by step.
 Focus your goals and access the resources you need to achieve your potential as a theater professional.

 Theater arts has been a staple of cultural expression since antiquity.
 Live performance offers an effective means of reaching and moving an audience through dialogue and physical movement.
 Graduate education combines classroom learning with studio practice and drama productions.
 The discipline spans fields as diverse as critical drama theory and business management, with courses in theater history, production, acting technique, playwriting, screenwriting, and more.